christofmuc/JammerNetz/README.md

 We use modern [CMake 3.14](https://cmake.org/) and Visual Studio 2022 Build Tools for C++.
 The default generator in this repository is Ninja, so make sure `ninja` is installed and you build from a Developer Command Prompt / Developer PowerShell so MSVC is available.

 Optionally, if you want to produce a Windows-style installer for your band members: We always recommend the [InnoSetup](http://www.jrsoftware.org/isinfo.php) tool, really one of these golden tools that despite its age shines on and on.
-Download it and install it, it will automatically be picked up and used by the build process.
+Download it and install it, it will automatically be picked up and used by the CMake build process.
+The legacy `Client/Client.jucer` project instead reads the compiler location from `JAMMERNETZ_ISCC_EXE`; set that local environment variable to the full path of `iscc.exe` before building its Release configuration.

 Using CMake and building JammerNetz client and server is a multi-step build: